ossf/malicious-packages/docs/design/repo_reports.md

 Ideally, any malicious repo report for one of these ecosystems, *should* be accompanied by a corresponding malicious package report (and visa-versa).

-However, ensuring complimentary reports are published in the repository is considered beyond the scope of this design.
+However, ensuring complementary reports are published in the repository is considered beyond the scope of this design.
 Contributors can be encouraged to submit both reports, but making this a harder requirement becomes challenging, particularly when refs are mutated, repositories are removed or force pushed, or commits are orphaned.

+## Rolling Out

+To ensure any downstream consumers can handle reports without a `.affected[0].package` a single report will be introduced to the repository (e.g. bolt-db) before any new reports are added to ensure integrators have a chance to update their parsers.